vuejs/vitepress/docs/guide/deploy.md

 ### Kinsta Static Site Hosting

-You can deploy your Vitepress website on [Kinsta](https://kinsta.com/static-site-hosting/) by following these [instructions](https://kinsta.com/docs/vitepress-static-site-example/).
+You can deploy your VitePress website on [Kinsta](https://kinsta.com/static-site-hosting/) by following these [instructions](https://kinsta.com/docs/vitepress-static-site-example/).

 ### Stormkit